Skip to Content

 How long will it take to lose 30 pounds?

-Most health experts will tell you that aiming for about 1 to 3 pounds of weight loss per week is safe and realistic.
+As we explained earlier, most health experts will tell you that aiming for about 1 to 3 pounds of weight loss per week is safe and realistic.

-So it may take you several weeks or months to lose 30 pounds.
+The bottom line?
+It may take you several weeks or months to lose 30 pounds.

-Therefore it is key to set a realistic time frame and review your progress over time at regular intervals.
+Therefore, it is key to set a realistic time frame and review your progress over time at regular intervals.

 Related: The best HIIT running workouts to do today to lose weight